 Prix du livre jeunesse: 2024 edition

-Each year, the jury, made up of librarians who work in Montréal libraries, selects 5 finalist books that stand out because of their relevance and originality.
-From these finalists, one winning title is chosen.
+Each year, a jury of librarians from the youth section of Montréal libraries selects 5 finalist books that stand out because of their relevance and originality.
+From these finalists, a winning title is chosen.

 Jury comments